cdialogues-microservices/nlg-client-api/README.md

 ### Message Creation endpoint:

-Message Creation in NLG: The application creates messages in the NLG system.
+Message Creation in GLG: The application creates messages in the GLG system.

 URL: `/api/v1.0/messages/rich`